 src/styles/styles.css — click to expand code.

-Svelte component taking advantage of in-built scoped styles, similar to what we have for the
+approach for the Svelte component taking advantage of in-built scoped styles, similar to what we have

 Next we can paste in the React code.
 Create a